Kidney Ischemia Reperfusion Injury Model

 One key advantage of this surgical model is its relevance to clinical scenarios involving kidney ischemia reperfusion injury (IRI), such as renal transplantation and acute kidney injury (AKI) following surgical procedures or hypovolemic shock.
 By inducing temporary interruption of blood flow to the kidney followed by reperfusion, this model mimics the pathophysiological processes seen in these conditions, allowing researchers to investigate the underlying mechanisms and test potential treatments.

-Our CRO proposes validated in vivo models allow longitudinal studies, as the extent of renal injury and functional recovery can be monitored over time using various techniques such as histology, biomarker analysis, and functional assays.
-We offer different type of surgical procedures:
+Our CRO proposes validated in vivo models that allow longitudinal studies, as the extent of renal injury and functional recovery can be monitored over time using various techniques such as histology, biomarker analysis, and functional assays.
+We offer different types of surgical procedures:

 • Unilateral Ischemia Reperfusion Injury (uIRI)